 Unearned Income and Investments

 Some bank accounts and other investments, like bonds, pay you a percentage of your account balance in the form of interest.
 On the other hand, some companies pay dividends – a piece of their earnings based on the number of shares of stock you own.
 If you own these types of accounts or stock, and you receive more than $1,050 in interest or dividends, you'll have to file a return unless your parents report the unearned income on their tax returns.
 Typically, it makes more sense for you to do so, since your taxes likely will be lower.
 It is worth noting, there was no change in unearned income thresholds for tax year 2018.

-Filling Your Taxes
+Filling Your Taxes and Form 1040

+When you start working, you might have wondered at what age do you have to pay taxes.
+The IRS is clear on filing income tax under 18 – if you earn income, you can be taxed on it.
 If you determine you need to file taxes, complete Form 1040 or Form 1040EZ, a quicker, simpler version of the 1040 for taxpayers without dependents.
-Both come with an instruction booklet that gives you step-by-step instructions for filling out the forms.
+Not everyone chooses to file the 1040EZ and both come with an instruction booklet that gives you step-by-step instructions for filling out the forms.
 IRS.gov also provides printable forms and e-filing options.
 You’ll also use the W-2, sent to you by your employer.
 If necessary, reference any 1099-INTs and 1099-DIVs for your unearned income.